cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 Input:
 - request, a CredentialRequest structure.
 - server_public_key, the public key of the server.
-- record, an instance of RegistrationUpload which is the server's output from registration.
+- record, an instance of RegistrationRecord which is the server's output from registration.
 - credential_identifier, an identifier that uniquely represents the credential being registered.